Parsa-Rajabi/CMPT-276/docs/syllabus.md

 | Final Project |    30%     |
 |  Final Exam   |    30%     |

+The maximum score for each course component is 100%.
+The final grade will be calculated based on the weighted average of the components.

 *Do not schedule travel or other commitments during the final exam period.
 Final exam dates are set by the university and are not flexible.*

 - [Professionalism](/teaching-team?id=professionalism) is expected at all times.
 This includes respectful communication with your peers and instructors, as well as timely responses to teaching team emails (e.g. within 2 business days) and participation in group work.
 Students who do not meet the standards of professionalism will be subject to penalties (e.g. final grade deductions).